vivekthota16/ml_disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project
+### Summary:
+The primary goal of this project is to develop a model which can be exposed via a flask application which provides a easy way to categorize the disaster related messages into one of the 36 categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.